 Difficulty is subjective, however we incorporate a number of elements into the Crested Butte hiking guide to help distinguish how strenuous each trail will be for you.
 This includes: total milage, steepness, trail conditions, altitude, and elevation gain.

 Hiking times are even more subjective than assessing difficulty.
 Your fitness and pace will ultimately determine how long each trail will take.
 For our assessment, we estimated the times based on a leisurely pace of + or – 2 miles per hour depending on the gradient of the trial.
-These times don’t include stopping for rest or long meals, but with a short intermissions for a snack or to snag a photo.
+These times don’t include stopping for rest or long meals, but with a short intermissions for snacks or photos.

 It’s always recommended to check the weather forecast the night before your trip.
 Keep in mind, much of the hiking season here is also during the monsoon season, when afternoon thunderstorms occur like clockwork.
-Many trails take you above the tree line and are very exposed.
-Lightning is the main concern and if dark storm clouds are brewing, it’s best to head down immediately.
+Many trails take you above the tree line and expose you to lightning.
+If dark storm clouds are brewing, it’s best to head down to lower elevation immediately.
 Temperatures can fluctuate dramatically, especially with rainfall, so be prepared with proper clothing and layers.
 A rule of thumb is to be at your highest place before noon.

 The Nordic Inn at Mt.
 Crested Butte is the perfect base camp for any hike.
 Whatever experience or time frame you’re working with, they can help assist in planning your adventure.
 Enjoy comfortable accommodations including breakfast, outdoor hot tub, and friendly staff.